To download the firmware required to run MicroPython on your Arduino board, visit the Arduino MicroPython downloads page.

 You can also check out the full list of examples in the OpenMV's GitHub repository.

-There are currently four Arduino boards that officially supports MicroPython.
+There are currently five Arduino boards that officially supports MicroPython.
 They are listed below:

 All of above are also compatible with the OpenMV IDE.

-If you need help getting started with MicroPython on the Nano 33 BLE board, you can check out the tutorial below:
+If you need help getting started with MicroPython on the Nano 33 BLE board, you can check out the tutorials below:

 To reset the bootloader on the Nano 33 BLE board, double tap the reset button quickly.
 This will reset your board to factory setting.